EthicalAniruddha/TicTacToe-Game-CLI/README.md

-**Tic-Tac-Toe game in Command Line Interface** _-Simple game with simple logic written in java._
+**Tic-Tac-Toe game in Command Line Interface**

+  -_Simple game with simple logic written in java._

 **Rules**
   _- There is a grid of 3x3 matrix and you and the other player will have to put accordance to it._